By ITV News Senior Producer Roohi Hasan

 "The valuable insight he has gathered will inform the important work the Equalities Minister Kemi Badenoch is now taking forward."

-ITV News' found that they believed deployment in high risk roles and discrimination were major contributing factors to their colleagues dying at a rate seven times higher than their non BAME colleagues
+ITV News' own survey of 2,000 BAME NHS workers found that they believed deployment in high risk roles and discrimination were major contributing factors to their colleagues dying at a rate seven times higher than their non BAME colleagues

 Sunday's letter and call for action comes as ITV News and BMA research this week revealed 40% of BAME doctors surveyed said risk assessments to prevent against Covid deaths, recommended by the NHS nationwide five weeks earlier, have still not been carried out.